letsencrypt/website/content/en/docs/profiles.md

 ## Certificate Properties

-The following certificate properties can be controlled by our profiles:
+Below are descriptions of the certificate properties that can be controlled by our profiles.

 ### Certificate Common Name